Throat irritation in new e-cigarette users

 Glycerine viscosity issues

-Questions are sometimes raised about PG sensitivity, leading to discussions about a change to VG - but this brings up its own issues, particularly regarding viscosity problems in carto tank systems.
+Questions are sometimes raised about PG sensitivity, leading to discussions about a change to VG - but this brings up its own issues, particularly regarding viscosity problems (especially in the past, with in carto tank systems).
 Some of these topics are examined below.

 Perhaps at a later date there will be large chains of ecigarette stores, who will be able to run staff training courses; until then we may find a knowledge shortfall at the shop counter.

 Of significant importance here is that smokers who have recently ceased smoking can suffer from a range of symptoms exclusively related to smoking cessation.
 It does not matter if they quit with or without any assistance or pharmaceutical interventions or by substitution: these symptoms are universal.
 Among them are the Quitter's Throat and the Quit Zits.